 Lybrate.com has an excellent community of Pediatricians in India.
-You will find Pediatricians with more than 35 years of experience on Lybrate.com.
+You will find Pediatricians with more than 37 years of experience on Lybrate.com.
 You can find Pediatricians online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. N K Gupta

 Management of New Born Care

 Congenital Ear Problem Treatment

 Treatment of Thyroid Disease in Children

 Submit a review for Dr. N K GuptaYour feedback matters!

 Seasonal changes can be very exciting for most people.
 Each season brings with it a new set of colours and nature takes a new turn.
 However, for people with seasonal allergies, a seasonal change also comes with a set of allergies.
 From skin rashes to wheezing to breathing difficulties, the list of symptoms can be quite long.
 Asthma is the most common problem, and the attacks can be quite bothersome with wheezing attacks and breathing troubles.